chocolateboy/jquery-highlighter/README.md

 ```

 If false, items are highlighted even if their IDs have already been seen.
 If
-true (the default), items are deduplicated i.e. items with IDs that have
+true (the default), items are deduplicated, i.e. items with IDs that have
 already been seen/highlighted are skipped (not highlighted) if they appear
 again on the same page.
 Turning off the cache (with [`cache`](#cache)) and
 deduplication can be useful when developing highlighters and troubleshooting